 1. Purple Turtle Beach

-Purple Turtle Beach is in the north of the island near Portsmouth, the second largest town on the island.
-The beach boasts golden sand and warm and blue waters.
-It’s a great place to watch the fisherman come in with their catches and maybe buy some for yourself!
+Purple Turtle Beach is in the north near Portsmouth, the second-largest town on the island of Dominica.
+The beach boasts golden sand and warm blue waters.
+It’s a great place to watch the fisherman come in with their catches and buy some for yourself!

-The beach is lined with bars, music, and tasty restaurants, making it a perfect place to embrace the local Dominican culture and have some fun with locals.
+The beach is lined with bars, music, and tasty restaurants.
+It’s a perfect place to embrace Dominican culture and have fun with locals!